RubixDev/Rug/markdown/EXPERIMENTAL_Category.md

 - Required options: `true`, `false`
 - Categories: `CLIENT`, `EXPERIMENTAL`, `FEATURE`, `RUG`, `SURVIVAL`

+### eggWaterDrag
+How fast thrown Eggs can travel under water.
+0.99 is the default for above water and for Tridents
+Thrown Egg will stutter on client when mod is only on server
+- Type: `double`
+- Default value: `0.8`
+- Suggested options: `0.8`, `0.9`, `0.99`
+- Categories: `CLIENT`, `EXPERIMENTAL`, `RUG`
+- Additional notes:
+  - You must choose a value from 0.5 to 0.99

+### enderPearlWaterDrag
+How fast thrown Ender Pearls can travel under water.
+0.99 is the default for above water and for Tridents
+Thrown Pearl will stutter on client when mod is only on server
+- Type: `double`
+- Default value: `0.8`
+- Suggested options: `0.8`, `0.9`, `0.99`
+- Categories: `CLIENT`, `EXPERIMENTAL`, `RUG`
+- Additional notes:
+  - You must choose a value from 0.5 to 0.99

 ### foodInstantHeal
 Food heals hearts not hunger like in the first MC versions and naturalRegeneration is off
 Recommended using with peacefulHunger